‘As humans we are hardwired to be in physical proximity’

 “The plan is to look at how to allow people to enjoy the best of home (deep work, flexibility) and office, (culture plus collaboration plus creativity).”

-It’s the same story at Publicis which still managed workarounds to shoot major campaigns for clients including Virgin Media, Vhi, Heineken, and Pstb remotely, in Ireland, Ukraine and South Africa.
+It’s the same story at Publicis which still managed workarounds to shoot major campaigns for clients including Virgin Media, Vhi, Heineken, and Ptsb remotely, in Ireland, Ukraine and South Africa.
 “Heads together is a bit more difficult.
-Workshops aren’t as good on Teams,” says Jimmy Murphy, director of the agency, of pandemic working.
+Workshops aren’t as good on teams,” says Jimmy Murphy, director of the agency, of pandemic working.

 Public health guidelines permitting, September is earmarked for staff to move back to the Publicis office, with a hybrid solution typical of all office-centred companies, of three days in, two at home: “There will be set days [for people].
 It means less of those awful hybrid meetings; half-live, half-Zoom,” says Murphy.